 Examples include lettuces, asparagus, broccoli, beets, and onions.

-I’ve made lists that you can save to your computer or print out (see below).
+I’ve made a printable list that you can save to your computer or print out (see below).

 Fruit & Vegetable Pollinator Groups